m4rcu5/resume/Marcus_van_Dam.md

 + **Photography:** Resident Photographer at Bevrijdingspop/Beeckesteinpop/Rob Acda Award ([Flickr Page])
 + **Radio:** As well as being the tech chief, my passion is recording live band performances in our studio. ([AlternativeFM])

+---

+## About this resume ##

+This resume is written as a markdown document, version controlled, an the latest version maintained on my [Github] page.
+Upon change, the document is compiled together with the stylesheet to HTML, converted to PDF and uploaded to my online [resume page][Resume].
+The whole process is automated by use of a Jenkins file and run in Docker containers.
+A containerized version of this resume is also available.

 [mugshot]: images/mugshot.png "Marcus van Dam" height=175px
 [gcs]: images/gcs.png "Ground Control Show" class="logo" height=75px